gunnarleffler/tslite/doc/tslite.md

 **rateTS2** = [reverseRateTS](#rdb-reverseRateTS)(self, ts)

 **reverseRate**(self, indep)
-:   `Reverse rate a single value based on linear interpolation`
+:   `Reverse rate a single value based on linear interpolation This switches the domain and range of the RDB and rates it.`

 **reverseRateTS**(self, ts)
 :   `Generates a new time series with reverse-rated values from another`

+**saveRDB**(self, path)

  \
  class **tablegrid**